 We will first load this data set into Snowflake to simulate data collected from internal systems for analytical purposes.
 Using Snowflake's Zero Copy Cloning feature will make this data available to the Data Science team, without duplicating the data and also protecting the production data from any data manipulation.
 The data will then be enriched with unemployment data from Knoema on the Snowflake Data Marketplace.

-From within SageMaker Studio we will then retrieve the data using Data Wrangler, which we will use to do analysis of the data.
+From within SageMaker Studio we will then retrieve the data using Data Wrangler, which we will use to do analysis of the combined loan and unemployment data.
 Using Data Wrangler we will perform feature engineering and then analyze the data for ML model potential.
-The next step will be to add the enriched unemployment data and reevaluate the data.
 The data prep flow will then be used to provide data for model training.
 Finally we will deploy a scoring pipeline and write the data back to Snowflake.

 To participate in the virtual hands-on lab, attendees need the following:

-At this point, log into your Snowflake account and have a clear screen to start working with.
+At this point log into your Snowflake.
 If you have just created a free trial account, feel free to minimize or close and hint boxes that are looking to help guide you.
 These will not be needed for this lab and most of the hints will be covered throughout the remainder of this exercise.

 Each step throughout the Snowflake portion of the guide has an associated SQL command to perform the work we are looking to execute, and so feel free to step through each action running the code line by line as we walk through the lab.

 First we will switch to the SECURITYADMIN role and create a role (ML_ROLE), as well as a user (ML_USER) that we will use in the lab.

 GRANT ROLE ML_ROLE TO ROLE SYSADMIN;